eraybasar/pesdk-docs/_guides/android/v5/features/frames.md

 ![dia sample]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/dia_sample.png){: height="300px" .center-image }

-The layout mode is horizontal inside.
+The layout mode here is horizontal inside.
 The top and bottom group just have a middle image, containing the film strip pattern.
 The left and right group consist of a stretched border texture, and a start and end image to create a nice transition between the two sides of the film strip.

 ## Adding dynamic frames